 - 15. It is important that questions are only asked of a witness at the appropriate stage in the proceedings.
 It is reasonable for the PCC to ask questions that may be relevant to a potential later stage of their deliberations as it is unusual for a witness or the registrant to be recalled to provide further evidence at any such later stage. - 16.
-Therefore, if questions relate to a potential stage, such as asking questions of the registrant around insight and remediation, the panellist should be careful in how the question is framed to avoid the perception they have pre-judged any of the earlier issues or stages.

-17. Questions should:

-- (a) Be relevant, justified and necessary for the PCC to be able to determine the issues in the case; - (b) Be expressed in an open-minded way; - (c) Be questions and not statements; - (d) Be straightforward, and use words the witness could be expected to understand; - (e) Be asked one at a time; and - (f) Should provide the witness time to answer fully, without interruption. - 18.
+Therefore, if questions relate to a potential stage, such as asking questions of the registrant around insight and remediation, the panellist should be careful in how the question is framed to avoid the perception they have prejudged any of the earlier issues or stages. - 17.
+Questions should: - (a) Be relevant, justified and necessary for the PCC to be able to determine the issues in the case; - (b) Be expressed in an open-minded way; - (c) Be questions and not statements; - (d) Be straightforward, and use words the witness could be expected to understand; - (e) Keep, wherever possible, to chronological order; - (f) Be asked one at a time; and - (g) Should provide the witness time to answer fully, without interruption. - 18.
 PCC members may find it helpful to refer witnesses to documents if these form the basis of the question.
 This may include referring to a document which presents an alternative account of events, to enable the witness to address any discrepancies. - 19.
 Questions may be probing and as a result may cause the witness to feel uncomfortable. - 20.
-Questions should not be: - (a) Hostile or aggressive; - (b) Unnecessarily repetitive, having regard to questions asked already by the representatives and other PCC members. - 21.
+Questions should not be: - (a) Hostile or aggressive; - (b) Unnecessarily repetitive, having regard to questions asked already by the representatives and other PCC members; - 21.
 PCC members should be aware of their non-verbal communications during the hearing and particularly during questions.
-Pointing or wagging fingers, a raised voice or other aggressive postures may make otherwise acceptable questioning inappropriate.
+Pointing or wagging fingers, a raised voice, tone of voice or other aggressive postures may make otherwise acceptable questioning inappropriate.

-- 22. Any agreed reasonable adjustments must continue to be accommodated throughout questioning.
-If a witness becomes confused or distressed, or appears to be overly tired, the Chair or Legal Adviser may appropriately suggest a short adjournment.
+- 22. Any agreed reasonable adjustments for witnesses must continue to be accommodated throughout questioning.
+This may encompass the PCC ensuring the time estimates provided allow for special arrangements such as frequent breaks to ensure adequate concentration levels or to enable a witness to observe religious or cultural needs e.g. set times for prayers.
+In some circumstances, the Chair may also direct a short adjournment to enable the PCC to agree in advance questions they wish to ask a witness to enable any questions to be focused, sensitive, and to avoid potential retraumatisation.
+If a witness becomes confused or distressed, or appears to be overly tired, the Chair or Legal Adviser may suggest a short adjournment.
 Witnesses should be reminded that they remain on oath during such breaks. - 23.
+The PCC should be mindful where a witness might be speaking in their second language, to ensure questions are properly understood. - 24.
 The Chair or Legal Assessor should intervene during questioning if this is necessary to preserve the integrity and fairness of the proceedings.